Smith/Kotzen

+History

+The duo met when Smith bought a house and moved to live in Los Angeles part time.
+Kotzen met and talked with Smith's wife Natalie by chance in a bar, that led to the pair meeting and a friendship developing.
+Richie and Julia his wife would be invited to parties at the Smiths home where jam sessions would take place, and Natalie eventually suggested the pair write together.

+Smith/Kotzen

-Their self-titled debut album, released on March 26, 2021, was described by the Ultimate Classic Rock as a mix of "blues, hard rock, traditional R&B and more."
+The writing sessions eventually let to them writing and recording their self-titled debut album, released on March 26, 2021, was described by the Ultimate Classic Rock as a mix of "blues, hard rock, traditional R&B and more."
 Kotzen also added jazz fusion elements to some sections.
 Smith/Kotzen was supported by a first single released in January 2021, titled "Taking My Chances".

 Both musicians share guitar, bass, vocal, composing and production duties on the album.
 Kotzen also plays drums on five tracks and Tal Bergman, Richie's longstanding friend and touring partner, replaces him on songs "You Don't Know Me", "I Wanna Stay" and "'Til Tomorrow".
 The album also features special guest performance from Iron Maiden drummer Nicko McBrain on "Solar Fire".

+They undertook their first European tour in 2022 in support of the album, with live members Julia Lage and Bruno Valverde.

 Black Light/White Noise

-It was announced on November 20, 2024, that the duo's second album, Black Light/White Noise, would be released on the March 7, 2025.
+The duo's second album, Black Light/White Noise, was released on March 7, 2025.
 The lead single, entitled "White Noise", was released on the same day.

+The band toured Europe in February 2026 in support of the album, with Kotzen's wife Julia Lage playing bass (who also played bass on 5 songs on the album) and Bruno Valverde on drums.